Gonken-GN/Hairup-BE/README.md

 ## Feedback and Contributions

-We welcome feedback and contributions to make the AirHealth Companion App even better.
+We welcome feedback and contributions to make the Hairup App even better.
 If you have suggestions, find bugs, or want to contribute to the project, please create an issue or submit a pull request.

 ## License